 thickening and pumping harder to force blood through the narrowed valve.

 Your heart can work hard for a long time to compensate for the narrowed aortic valve.
 In fact, your heart compensates so well that you may

 not feel any symptoms of stenosis for many years, even decades.
 But eventually

 the valve becomes too narrow and your heart can no longer keep up.
 The effort

 of pumping so hard under pressure year after year will wear out your heart

-When the heart wears out, a person starts to have symptoms like shortness of breath.
+When the heart wears out, a person starts to have symptoms like chest pain or pressure, dizziness, or shortness of breath.
 Symptoms happen because the left ventricle can no

 longer compensate and the pressure begins to stretch (dilate) the heart muscle.

 Eventually the heart loses its ability to pump enough blood to meet the body's